dtolb/API-Quality-Lifecycle/README.md

-# IMPACT23-API-Lifecycle
+# API-Quality-Lifecycle

-Demo Workshop for 2023 Cisco IMPACT
+Demo Workshop for leveraging open source tools to deploy and check APIs for quality gates.

 ## Overview